 You will then be redirected to a page where you will need to input the settings for both OneDrive and Google Drive.
 Ensure that you have selected the respective folders for both like we have selected ‘Google Drive Sync’ for OneDrive’s folder and ‘OneDrive Sync Folder’ for Google Drive.
 Leave the settings for Google Drive as they are and change the ‘Infer Content Type’ to ‘Yes’ for OneDrive.
 If you cannot see the ‘Infer Content Type’ setting for OneDrive, click on ‘Show Advanced Options’ and it will appear then.

-Now click on the ‘Test’ option and select ‘I’ll perform the trigger action’.
+Now click on the ‘Test’ option and select ‘I’ll perform the trigger action.’
 Then click on Save and Test.
-If you did everything correctly, you will now see a blank screen that asks you to add files to your OneDrive folder.
+If you did everything correctly, you would see a blank screen that asks you to add files to your OneDrive folder.

 We go back to our OneDrive sync folder and add a file to test it out.
 Once that is done, we see the status of our box change to notify us that our Flow is running successfully.
 Do note that the OneDrive sync speed depends on your internet connection.

 Alternatively, if you go back to your Google Drive folder titled, ‘OneDrive Sync Folder’ or whatever name you picked, you will find the same file uploaded there.
 And that’s it!
 You are done.
 From this point onward, whenever you upload a file to your Microsoft OneDrive, your Google Drive will be automatically synchronized if you upload files to the same folders which you selected for the synchronization process.
 For any reason, if you find your OneDrive not synchronizing, just go through the steps again and see where you went wrong.

 Implement Microsoft Solutions Effectively with Apps4Rent